lsst-dm/cm-service/README.md

 (e.g., `make get-env-usdf-cm-dev` will produce a file `.env.usdf-cm-dev` with environment variables set to values appropriate for services running in the named Kubernetes cluster).
 Otherwise, you may create a custom `.env` file and reference it from Launch Configuration instead.

+The debug Daemon is launched using a prompted value for the `--row_id` parameter, which will cause VSCode to open a prompt for this input.